 We meet every Wednesday during 8th period, A-block.
 Come join us and be part of something exciting.

 This year, TJ will be attempting to send a weather balloon to near space with a UAV attached, releasing the UAV at 100,000 ft and ﬂying it down: TJ Strategic Outer-Atmospheric Aerial Reconnaissance (SOAR).
 TJ will be the ﬁrst high school or university to ever attempt this kind of project.
 While it may seem overly ambitious, we plan to leverage our pipeline of aerospace contacts from the TJ3Sat project to ensure that the project’s chances of success are maximized.
 Outreach is also a large portion of this project: we intend to engage both the TJ and local community, as well as create a platform for other schools to replicate our system.

-Started in 2006 and sponsored by Orbital Sciences, TJ3Sat will become the ﬁrst satellite in history designed and built by high school students when it launches from Wallops Flight Facility in 2013 on an Orbital Minotaur I rocket.
+Started in 2006 and sponsored by Orbital Sciences, TJ3Sat became the ﬁrst satellite in history designed and built by high school students when it launched from Wallops Flight Facility on November 19, 2013 on an Orbital Minotaur I rocket.
 TJ3Sat itself is a phonetic voice synthesizer and will act as an educational resource for K-12 education worldwide.
 Click here for more information.

 TJ Excelsior annually competes in the national Battle of the Rockets Mars Rover competition in Culpeper, Virginia, competing against teams from schools like Yale, the University of Texas, and Virginia Tech.
 The challenge is to deploy a rover from a high power rocket that will traverse the ground in a specified pattern.
 Last year, our rover successfully deployed, and this year, we are aiming to win the event outright.